Overview

 Login occurs in three specific scenarios:

-- the user fills the standard login form or logs in through an identity provider (hard-login)
+- the user fills out the standard login form or logs in through an identity provider (hard-login)

 - the user is recognized by the SDK and is logged in automatically (credentials stored in browser)